AntelopeIO/spring/docs/01_nodeos/03_plugins/chain_plugin/index.md

                                         e.g. 50 for 50%
   --chain-threads arg (=2)              Number of worker threads in controller
                                         thread pool
+  --vote-threads arg                    Number of worker threads in vote
+                                        processor thread pool.
+If set to 0, voting disabled, votes are not
+                                        propagatged on P2P network.
+Defaults to
+                                        4 on producer nodes.
   --contracts-console                   print contract's output to console --deep-mind                           print deeper information about chain
                                         operations